Desai-Vedant/AIDesk/README.md

 - Taking screenshots
 - Providing date and time information
 - Displaying temperature information for cities
-- Generating AI-based responses using OpenAI's GPT-3.5 Turbo model
+- Generating AI-based responses using OpenAI's GPT-3.5 Turbo model or Using Gemini API of Google

 The assistant provides a graphical user interface (GUI) for users to interact with.
 The GUI offers a user-friendly experience.